agourlay/cornichon/cornichon-docs/docs/feature-options.md

 # Feature options

 To implement a `CornichonFeature` it is only required to implement the `feature` function.
-However a number of useful options are available using override.
+However, a number of useful options are available using override.

 ## Before and after hooks